TheDotProtocol/tauos/docs/taucloud.md

 Intuitive design, no CLI needed.
 TauCloud makes file management as simple as it should be — drag files between folders, upload to cloud storage, or share with others, all through beautiful, responsive interfaces.

 ## 🧩 Works with Tau Apps
 Seamlessly syncs with TauMail, Tau Media, and more.
-Your files are accessible across all TauOS applications, creating a unified digital experience where everything works together harmoniously.
+Your files are accessible across all TauCore™ applications, creating a unified digital experience where everything works together harmoniously.

 ## 📦 Backup & Restore
 One-click backup of your entire system.
 TauCloud makes it easy to protect your digital life, with automated backups that respect your privacy while ensuring your data is always safe and recoverable.